 2.1.0 is a further refinement, showing the reduction of the two to the one, and then to zero.

-Open Studios and a new sound installation on show.
+Open Studios and a new sound installation.
+Jan 2015

 'Artificial Organics'.
 Stirling board.
-Artificial Fauna.
+Fake Fauna.
 5 Channel Audio.

 01 Channel.
 The huge wind turbines outside Goonhilly.
 Cornwall.
 The transformer generates a 60 cycle per second hum.
 The official sound of the National Grid.
 The sound of electricity, the soundtrack to our lives.

 02 Channel.
 Late spring and the call of the nightingale recorded on the longest day of the year in Estonia.

 03 Channel.
 A very hot summers night in Chaillac, France.
 The air otherwise filled with the sound of crickets and the clicking of the electric sheep fences.

 04 Channel.
 Chelsea a couple of years ago.
 A sound at night, at first I thought it was a road sweeper operating a few streets away, it was annoying and mysterious.
 I was continually looking out of the window trying to see what it was.